Building an AI Server with Web Interface and API Programmatic Access

 sudo systemctl daemon-reload

-sudo systemctl enable llama-cpp-api.service
+sudo systemctl enable llama-server.service

-sudo systemctl start llama-cpp-api.service
+sudo systemctl start llama-server.service

 Check service status:

-sudo systemctl status llama-cpp-api.service
+sudo systemctl status llama-server.service

 4. Using the Embedding Model with llama.cpp